Aren't these things nerdy?

 - EMPEM - great pediatric supplement address common pediatric complaints with literature and evidence reviews.
 Great oldere pisodes on bronchiolitis and the like (not updated recently)

-- PEMED - newer podcast related to all things pediatric.
-This is a necessary supplement so one doesn't end up treating children as merely small adults, including procedural tips for LPs, airways, and IVC imaging.
+- PEMED - Podcast on all things pediatric, including procedural tips for LPs, airways, and IVC imaging.

 General Medicine for the Early Med School Years: Having trouble understanding the importance of the citric acid cycle or intracellular ion shifts during basic science lectures?
 Fell asleep during class?
 Augment this dry knowledge with relevant clinical scenarios and understanding.